pypi/warehouse/docs/development/getting-started.rst

 * In docker-compose.yml, set the value IPYTHON to "yes".

-* In the Dockerfile, set the ARG IPYTHON variable to yes (with no quotes).
+* In the Dockerfile, set the ARG IPYTHON variable and the ARG DEVEL variable to yes (with no quotes).

 * In the Makefile set the IPYTHON variable to yes (with no quotes).